UU-Human-Evolution/1MB335/Lab3.md

 Now you have to validate that these contigs really belong to the mitochondria.
 You will use online blast and submit a fragment of the configs that you identified at the previous step.
 To select the fragments, use the bash command `grep` to find the contig in the assembly file.
 You will need the `-A` tag as well.
 Select a good chunk of the contig. **Caution!** Check whether your assembly file is an interleaved (i.e. the sequence is on multiple lines) or a sequential (i.e. the sequence is on a single line) fasta file.
 If it is interleaved, you need to convert it to a sequential fasta before using the `grep` command above.
 First, you should uncompress it (for example with `gunzip`).
 Then, you should have a python script from sessions 1 and 2 that does just that.

-If not, or if you script does not allow for multiple entries in the fasta file, you can use this [file](https://github.com/UU-Human-Evolution/1MB335/blob/master/python_scripts/interleaved_fasta_to_sequential.py) with the following syntax (replace *your_input* and *your_output*):
+If not, or if your script does not allow for multiple entries in the fasta file, you can use this [script](https://github.com/UU-Human-Evolution/1MB335/blob/master/python_scripts/interleaved_fasta_to_sequential.py) with the following syntax (replace *your_input* and *your_output*):

 ```
 python /your_path/interleaved_fasta_to_sequential.py your_input your_output